 The Corporation enters into credit risk participation agreements, under which the Corporation assumes credit exposure associated with a borrower's performance related to certain interest rate derivative contracts.
 The Corporation is not a party to the interest rate derivative contracts and only enters into these credit risk participation agreements in instances in which the Corporation is also a party to the related loan participation agreement for such borrowers.
-The Corporation manages its credit risk on the credit risk participation agreements by monitoring the creditworthiness of the borrowers, which is based on the normal credit review process as if the Corporation had entered into the derivative instruments directly with the borrower.
-The notional amount of such credit risk participation agreements reflects the pro-rata share of the derivative instrument, consistent with its share of the related participated loan.
-The total notional amount of the credit risk participation agreements was approximately \$951 million and \$1.1 billion at December 31, 2022 and 2021, respectively, and the fair value was insignificant at December 31, 2022 and \$1 million at December 31, 2021.
+The Corporation manages its credit risk on the credit risk participation agreements by monitoring the creditworthiness of the borrowers, which is based on the normal credit review process as if the Corporation agreements reflects the pro-rate share of the derivative instrument, consistent with its share of the related participated loan.
+The total notional amount of the credit risk participation agreements 31, 2022 and 2021, respectively, and the fair value was insignificant at December 31, 2022 and \$10 million at December 31, 2022 and \$30 million at December 31, 2021.
 The maximum estimated exposure to these agreements, as measured by projecting a maximum value of the guaranteed derivative instruments, assuming 100 percent default by all obligors on the maximum values, was insignificant at December 31, 2022 and \$30 million at December 31, 2021.
 In the event of default, the lead bank has the ability to liquidate the assets of the borrower, in which case the lead bank would be required to return a percentage of the recouped assets to the participating banks.
 As of December 31, 2022, the weighted average remaining maturity of outstanding credit risk participation agreements was 3.8 years.

 In 2008, the Corporation sold its remaining ownership of Visa Class B shares and entered into a derivative contract.
 Under the terms of the derivative contract, the Corporation will compensate the counterparty primarily for dilutive adjustments made to the conversion factor of the Visa Class B shares to Class A shares based on the ultimate outcome of litigation involving Visa.
-Conversely, the Corporation will be compensated by the counterparty for any increase in the conversion factor from anti-dilutive adjustments.
+Conversely, the Corporation will be compensated by the counterparty for any increase in the conversion factor from antidilutive adjustments.
 The notional amount of the derivative contract was equivalent to approximately 780,000 Visa Class B Shares.
 The fair value of the derivative liability, included in accrued expenses and other liabilities on the Consolidated Balance Sheets, was \$12 million and \$13 million at December 31, 2022 and December 31, 2021, respectively.